Skip to main content

 Value of CIRTL

-The Searle Center offers a range of scaffolded CIRTL programs at the local level complemented by the CIRTL Online Network opportunities, which adds value to the educational experiences of graduate students and postdocs:
+The CIRTL Network and CIRTL @ Northwestern programming adds value to the educational experiences of graduate students and postdocs.

-• Engage with and contribute to a professional network—sign up for the CIRTL newsletter
+• Engage with and contribute to a professional network.

 CIRTL @ Northwestern programming also truly afforded me the space to make informed decisions when building my classes – not just adding exams or filler assignments but really thinking through how the assignments would aid students in reaching our class goals.
 One of the best parts of the programs was meeting different students, staff, and faculty who cared about teaching in the way I do as well.”